ahmedmohsenn158/SignedCalculator/README.md

 Alu.v is your top module that integrates all the circuits together.

+The results of the testbenches are displayed in separate output files.

 Flags:

 • Sign Flag: The sign flag indicates if the result is negative.
 The flag is set to 1 if the result is